 Cam like a Bosch - Part I - Integrate Bosch security cam AI features with Peakboard

-In this article we will discuss a brief overview on how to configure the Bosch cam and connect it to a Peakboard application.
-In a second part of this Bosch cam series, we will discuss the options to integrate the camera image into the dashboard.
+In this article, we’ll give a brief overview of how to configure the Bosch camera and connect it to a Peakboard application.
+In the second part of this Bosch camera series, we’ll discuss options for integrating the camera image into a Peakboard dashboard.

-Please note, that there’s also a nice Youtube video available discussing this topic.
+There’s also a nice Youtube video that covers this topic.

-The problem we want to solve can be seen in the next picture.
-It shows the bird view of a parking lot.
-As we can see, there are two rows to park multiple cars.
-The upper stripe of parking spots we call Lot A and the bottom one we call Lot B. The objective is to build a dashboard that shows the current level of oocupancy for these two stripes.
+We call the upper row of parking spots Lot A, and we call the bottom row Lot B. The objective is to build a dashboard that shows the current level of occupancy for these two lots.

 image